felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 Try to modify your line following code with localization from Lab 3 to implement the go-to-goal behavior as described above.

 ## Solution
 No solution is provided for this lab.
+If you need extra explanation, check the Jupyter Notebook for [Mobile Robot Control with PID](https://github.com/felipenmartins/Mobile-Robot-Control/blob/main/robot_control_with_PID.ipynb).

 ## Conclusion
 After following this lab you should know how to implement a moving controller using a PID to take a mobile robot to specific positions defined by their coordinates.